 Sift the flour onto some baking paper and then add it to a food processor.

-Add the sugar, and salt and pulse a couple times to mix.
+Add the sugar, and salt and pulse a couple of times to mix.

 Add about half of the butter and pulse several times.